kubapeter/portfolio/Coursera Courses/Specializations/PostgreSQL for Everybody Specialization/Intermediate PostgreSQL/Week 3/README.md

 [^1]:Please note, that I do not share the solutions of the assignments, as the lecturer firmly asks not to.
 However, I share the [source code](./demos.sql) of all the coding demonstrations of the week.
 This gives a code-level insight into the week.
 It covers everything that is needed to get through the assignments with 100% of the points.

+[^2]:As it turnes out there is no need to write any code.
+The lecturer gives the code himself as it can be seen below.